 On 14 February 1942 the brand-new HM S/M P.38 (Lt.
 Hemingway) attacked a small convoy consisting of Italian steamer Ariosto, German Atlas, and escorts Ct Premuda (ex-Yugoslav Dubrovnik) and Tp Polluce.
 Ariosto was sunk, hit by two torpedoes, and going down after a few hours in the early hours of 15 February, with 138 Commonwealth POW are lost, almost half the contingent.

 On 27 February 1942 the most famous of the Malta submarines, HM S/M Upholder (Lt.Cdr.
-Wanklyn, VC) sinks the old SS Tembien, launched in 1914.
-390 out of 468 Commonwealth POW on board died.
+Wanklyn, VC) sinks the old steamer SS Tembien, launched in 1914.
+390 out of 468 Commonwealth POW on board died, together with 68 Italians and 10 Germans.

 In total therefore, over 800 POW are killed in these attacks, or around 10% of the number of POW taken during CRUSADER and the counter-offensive.